Inpatient Rehab

 Taking that first step and joining an inpatient treatment program can be scary, but knowing what to expect can make it a little easier.
 The first step is almost always going to be detox which can take between three days and a week.

-Once the bulk of the withdrawal symptoms and cravings subside, the patient will work with their therapist to choose the best therapy approaches for that person.
+Once the bulk of the withdrawal symptoms and cravings subside, the patient will work with their therapist to choose the best substance abuse treatment plan for that person.
 It might include:

 This might be a combination of therapies and require little trial and error.
 Honesty between the patient and therapist is key.